What is SEO?

 - Build your social media presence.

-How do I write good SEO copy?
+How do I write SEO content?

 - Use target keywords throughout the content, including the title, meta description, URL and content body.